M-222 (Michigan highway): History

 When the state highway system was initially signposted in 1919, the highway between Allegan and Martin was part of M-89.
 In 1926, when M-40 was extended from Allegan to Martin, M-89 was rerouted out of Allegan to the southeast along its present-day alignment to terminate at US 131 in Plainwell.

 In 1929, the routing from Allegan to Martin was removed and renumbered M-118, and M-40 was extended to the north out of Allegan along M-89 and its modern routing to a new terminus in Holland ending at US 31.
 By the middle of 1960, the US 131 was opened as far south as Martin; the section of M-118 between the new freeway and the old routing was used as a connector until the next section south to Plainwell opened the next year.
 After this next freeway segment was opened, M-118 was truncated to end at the freeway.

-In 1988, the M-118 designation was decommissioned and the highway was renumbered M-222 to prevent confusion with 118th street which runs parallel to the route about one mile (1.6 km) to the north for most of the length.
+In 1988, the M-118 designation was decommissioned and the highway was renumbered M-222 to prevent confusion with 118th Avenue which runs parallel to the route about one mile (1.6 km) to the north for most of the length.